KaeroDot/info-strings/README.md

         wxyz
     #endsection:: multiline content

 Number precision is determined by the programming language.
-The aim of scripts and vis was to keep at least 12 digits of precision (really needed for some scientific calculations, some times even more is required).
+The aim of scripts and VIs is to keep at least 12 digits of precision (can be needed for some scientific calculations, some times even more is required).

-The time is saved by scripts and vis according ISO 8601 format, i.e.:
+The time is saved by scripts and VIs according ISO 8601 format, i.e.:

     yyyy-mm-ddThh-mm-ss.ssssss